francescor/wirego/README.md

 ```
 wirego up
 ```
-will activete all three wireguard profiles
+will activete all three wireguard profiles: note that if profiles set DNS, the last profile will `win`; at the same time only one profile should have the "catch all" directive: `AllowedIPs = 0.0.0.0/0`.

 ## Notes, requirements, and limitations